matthiaskonrath/eumet-stream/README.md

 HRIT pixel data is compressed with EUMETSAT's wavelet scheme (`compFlag = 1`, lossless, roughly 2.3–3.9:1).
 There is no Rust implementation.
-EUMETSAT open-sourced theirs under Apache 2.0, so it is built once and used as a helper:
+EUMETSAT open-sourced theirs under Apache 2.0, so it is built once and used as a helper.

+On Windows:

 ```powershell
 powershell -File tools\build-decompressor.ps1